Problems with the TSA

 Splitting it into separate 3 ounce bottles is absurd, irrational, and not something I could even do.
 (Who carries a bunch of empty 3 ounce bottles to drink from?
 O.o)

 BTW, there's no such thing as a "prescription" for juice.
-It's doctor recommended, but you buy it in a grocery store, and you buy whatever sort you prefer.
-I happen to prefer aloe vera 'cause it's soothing.
+It's doctor recommended, but you buy it in a grocery store.
+It's just juice (not a weapon), but it's still medical.

 Is juice medical for me?